natetzu/goal_of_education/goal_of_education_is_freedom.md

 The question to ask yourself is - what are your goals?

 By default, most parents consider admissions into a prestigious university as proof of a good education.
-But college admissions is becoming a more intense rat race, and the activities that students do to look good on a college admissions application diverges from the skills kids actually need in the real world.
+But college admissions is an increasingly intense rat race, and the activities that students do for the perfect college application diverges from the skills they actually need in the real world.

-In the Bay Area, kids jump through many hoops in the college admissions game.
+It's particularly intense in the Bay Area of California, where kids push themselves through many hoops.
 High schoolers are the founders and presidents of non-profits.
 They’re doing science research at universities.
 They’re chasing letters of recommendation from university professors and researchers.
 Starting freshman year of high school, they go after awards, which gives them a better shot for the other extracurricular activities and programs they’re applying for… all to build up to a stellar college application.

 I think it’s insane to do so much work for the sole purpose of impressing a college admission committee.
 We’re wiring our kids’ brains to please someone else, instead of actually living a meaningful and authentic life.
 What happened to doing things that you’re actually interested in for yourself and for your life?

 And then when your kids get into college – then what?
 Are they any closer to knowing what they’re actually meant to do in life?

 ### The goal is freedom
-This leads me to the thesis of this book: the goal of education is to maximize the future freedom of your kids.
+This leads me to the thesis of this book: **the goal of education is to maximize the future freedom of your kids.**

 I arrived at this line of thinking, after working many long hours at my job.
 My job is extremely meaningful to me, and it pays well enough to support a family, but I don’t get much freedom.
 During COVID when everyone worked remotely, my cute little 3 year old daughter ran into my home office while I worked, grabbed my arm, and tried to yank me away from the computer.
 “Come on daddy, let’s go play!”